 The course offers graduates working in the pharmaceutical industry the opportunity to further develop your skills set and employability across a wider range of roles in the industry through enhanced continuing professional development.

 Through the opportunities provided by participation on the programme, you are provided with opportunities to enable greater cohesion and understanding among inter-and multi-disciplinary teams while earning a formal qualification in engineering.

-- Candidates must have achieved an NQAI Level 8 degree in engineering or equivalent.
+- Candidates must have achieved a Pass in a primary honours degree (NFQ, Level 8) in engineering or equivalent.

-- Or an NQAI Level 8 BSc degree or equivalent, ideally with some relevant industrial experience.
+- Or a Pass in a primary honours degree (NFQ, Level 8) or equivalent, ideally with some relevant industrial experience.